LoopKit/loopdocs/docs/version/code-custom-edits.md

 * All customizations are currently identical for `main` and `dev`
 * Instructions for older versions of the customization are removed from this page.

-There are two customizations, see [Not Stable List](#not-stable-list) that require an update between version 3.2.3 and 3.4.x.
-If you use one of those customizations for the Browser Build method, you will be required to update it if you want to continue using that customization.

 ??? tip "More Information about `Stable` (Click to open/close)"
     Some customizations have not changed for a very long time (stable since 2.2.x days).